Colomoncagua

 Colomoncagua (/es/) is a municipality in the Honduran department of Intibucá.
+Its name is said to refer to hills surrounded by water.

-It is a municipality of much beauty known for its natural reserves.
-It is a safe place known for its hospitable residents.
-There is great meaning behind the name Colomoncagua, it refers to hills surrounded by water.
-Colomoncagua is surrounded by a vast expansion of pine trees.
-The climate is quite favorable year round.
-There are various tourist attractions as well, such as Chorreron Waterfall, La Piedra del Almanaque, El Cerro El Pelon, etc. Year round there are various cultural festivities.
-Colomoncagua is also known for its coffee and apples.
+It is a municipality known for its natural surroundings, including extensive pine forests and several local attractions such as Chorrerón Waterfall, La Piedra del Almanaque and Cerro El Pelón.
+The municipality also hosts cultural festivities throughout the year and is associated with the production of coffee and apples.

 Demographics

 At the time of the 2013 Honduras census, Colomoncagua municipality had a population of 18,214.
 Of these, 97.07% were Mestizo, 1.87% Indigenous (1.75% Lenca), 0.96% White and 0.11% Afro-Honduran or Black.